-In Dimension W’s sixth episode, The Wind of Africa, we learn that Mira Yurizaki’s not the only one with a powerful artificial body.
+In Dimension W episode 6, The Wind of Africa, we learn that Mira Yurizaki’s not the only one with a powerful artificial body.
 And we learn — gasp! — that Kyōma Mabuchi can be nice, but not to Yurizaki.

 On the way to get his robe repaired, Lwai convinces Mabuchi to stop at a festival, where he plays as if he’d never had the chance before.